Skip to main content

 properties:

-target: http-hello-world
+target: http-component

 namespace: wasi